Troubleshooting

 />

-SSR/Hydration errors in Next.js
+SSR / Hydration errors in Next.js

 Cause: WASM doesn’t run on server.

-Solution: Use client component:
+Solution: Use a client component with dynamic import:

 'use client';